 On November 8th, 2016, Maine became the 9th state to legalize recreational marijuana for adults 21 and up.
 However, just like alcohol sales in Maine, each municipality reserves the right to make itself a “dry town.”
 As of now, a few municipalities in Maine have elected to enact this right so make sure to double-check that your town isn’t a dry town.
-Also, it is important to note that while weed is legal in Maine, there are no recreational dispensaries open yet.

 With the advance of marijuana technology, various consumption methods such as ingesting or vaporizing marijuana can be found across Maine.
 In addition, you can find great flower with a wide variety of strains.
 Finally, since medical marijuana is so big in Maine, there have been lots of advances in creams and ointments to soothe various conditions like arthritis.

 Marijuana taxes account for a lot of Maine’s tax revenue.
 There is a 10% sales tax added to the final transaction of the product.
 On the backend, marijuana is taxed in the following way:

 · $335 per pound of flower

 Medical Marijuana in Maine is also subject to the excise tax listed above.
 However, the only difference in tax for medical marijuana is that the sales tax is lowered to 5.5% for flower and 8% for edibles.